neurospin/unicog/utils_unicog/README.md

 In order to complete the configuration (initialisation of PATH_TRANSLATION_FILES in .soma-workflow.cfg), launch Brainvisa just once.
-So, quit the server side (gabriel), the relog with the option -X to indicate the graphic mode.
+So, quit the server side (gabriel), then relog with the option -X to indicate the graphic mode.

     ssh  -X your_logging@gabriel.intra.cea.fr
     #launch brainvisa